cbrummitt/token-allowance-bot/README.md

 # token

-`token` is a chat bot for acknowledging peers for helping you and for giving prizes to people who have helped others.
+`token` is a chat bot for acknowledging and thanking peers for helping you.
+It can be used to award prizes to people who have helped others.
 It was built on the [Hubot][hubot] framework.

 ## Summary

-The bot keeps track of acknowledgment or thanks given from one user to another.
+The bot keeps track of acknowledgment given from one user to another.
 Each unit of acknowledgment is called a **token**.
-Users can send one token at a time to other users.
+Users can `give` one token at a time to other users.

-Users can also revoke a token.
+Users can also `revoke` a token.
 There are a couple reasons why someone may revoke a token.
-They may decide that the person was not helping as much as hoped.
-Or they may want to give that token to someone else who has been more helpful.
+One may decide that the person was not helping as much as hoped.
+Or one may want to give that token to someone else who has been more helpful.

-Finally, users can ask the bot to show the status of a user, and they can ask for a leaderboard of who has received the most tokens.
+Users can also ask the bot to show the `status` of a user, and they can ask for a `leaderboard` of who has received the most tokens.

 The administrator of the bot can "freeze" the giving and revoking of tokens using the environment variable `TOKENS_CAN_BE_TRANSFERRED`.
-More details are in the section "Technical information".
+Details on how to do that, and what the other environment variables are, are given in the section "Technical information".

 The bot was developed for a randomized controlled trial on social networks and entrepreneurship called [The Adansonia Project][adansonia].
 At the end of the experiment, each token is a lottery ticket for a prize.
-Thus, the `token` bot creates incentives for people to help one another.
+Thus, the `token` bot can create incentives for people to help one another.

 [hubot]: http://hubot.github.com
 [adansonia]: https://adansonia.net/